corbiton/react-extended-components/readme.md

 ### Map
-Use Map component when you have container and presentation component setup in JSX and want to avoid javascript code snippets and keep your code clean.
+The Map component simplifies the process of rendering a collection of items in React.
+Use it when you have defined a container and presentation components, and want to keep your code organized and free of JavaScript code snippets.

 #### Before
 ```